Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Cost is a primary factor for landlords managing multiple properties and tenants.
 Fees associated with payment methods can impact your net operating income.
 Understanding the typical costs helps you set policies that benefit both you and your tenants.

-ACH payments are typically the most cost-effective option for electronic transfers.
-They average around $0.26–$0.50 per transaction.
+ACH payment solutions are typically the most cost-effective option for electronic transfers.
+The median cost is around $0.26–$0.50 per transaction.
 These low fees make ACH particularly attractive for recurring monthly payments like rent.

 Wire transfers are significantly more expensive than ACH or checks.
-They typically range from $15–$50 or more per transfer.
+They typically range from $15 to $50 or more per transfer.
 This high cost makes them impractical for routine monthly rent payments.

 Paper checks also incur costs, although they may not be immediately obvious bank fees.
 When accounting for processing time, administrative effort, postage, and potential bank fees for deposit or bounced checks, they average around $3.00 per transaction.
 While the direct fee per check might be low or non-existent, the overhead adds up.